Dosage form: tablet

 The predominant symptoms reported following atenolol overdose are lethargy, disorder of respiratory drive, wheezing, sinus pause, and bradycardia.
 Additionally, common effects associated with overdosage of any beta-adrenergic blocking agent are congestive heart failure, hypotension, bronchospasm, and/or hypoglycemia.
 Other treatment modalities should be employed at the physician's discretion and may include:

-BRADYCARDIA: Atropine 1-2 mg intravenously.
+BRADYCARDIA: Atropine 1 mg to 2 mg intravenously.
 If there is no response to vagal blockade, give isoproterenol cautiously.
 In refractory cases, a transvenous cardiac pacemaker may be indicated.
 Glucagon in a 10 mg intravenous bolus has been reported to be useful.
-If required, this may be repeated or followed by an intravenous infusion of glucagon 1-10 mg/h depending on response.
+If required, this may be repeated or followed by an intravenous infusion of glucagon 1 mg/h to 10 mg/h depending on response.

 HEART BLOCK (SECOND OR THIRD DEGREE): Isoproterenol or transvenous pacemaker.